Thomascountz/thomascountz/_posts/2019-09-08-entry-level-compiler.md

 ### Let’s Take a Peek Ahead to See What’s Going On

-HTML is tree-link by design.
+HTML is tree-like by design.
 For example, if we have a HTML page like this:

 ```
 <body>